jenkinsci/violation-comments-to-gitlab-plugin/README.md

 Example of supported reports are available [here](https://github.com/tomasbjerre/violations-lib/tree/master/src/test/resources).

+There is a complete running example available here: https://github.com/tomasbjerre/jenkins-configuration-as-code-sandbox

 A number of **parsers** have been implemented.
 Some **parsers** can parse output from several **reporters**.

 | Reporter | Parser | Notes